 - what type of equity release products they can offer

 - if their equity release products are from the whole range offered on the market, or from a limited range of providers

 - if there are any other costs, such as set-up fees

 - whether they are a member of the Equity Release Council and are authorised by the FCA.

 Equity release is one option to release cash.
 However, there may be other ways to raise money that might work better for you.
 You could try:

 - checking if you’re claiming all the benefits you're entitled to - arrange a benefits check by calling our Helpline on 0800 319 6789, or try our benefits calculator

 - downsizing to a smaller home – read our guide Choosing where to live for more information

 - checking if your local council or Home Improvement Agency can help to adapt your home – see our home adaptations webpages

-- speaking to an IFA about your options with any other investments or assets if you have them.
+- speaking to an IFA about your options with any other investments or assets you may have.

 If you’re struggling with debt, there may be other solutions.
-Visit our page Help if you're in debt for more information.
+Visit our webpage Help if you're in debt for more information.